Resources › Intelligence

 Key insight

-An aspirant who skips Polity is conceding roughly 20 questions — or 40 marks — before the exam begins.
-No other subject offers this kind of predictable floor.
+In recent years an aspirant who skips Polity is conceding roughly 18–20 questions — or close to 40 marks — before the exam begins.
+No other subject combines this weight with this consistency of direction.

 The trend over time

 The chart below shows how each major subject's question count has moved from 2022 to 2025.
-Polity's line is the flattest: steady, predictable, unaffected by current-affairs cycles.
+Polity's line is the steadiest of the heavyweights — its movement is a sustained climb, not the year-to-year noise you see in subjects driven by current-affairs cycles.

 GS Paper 1 — question count by subject, 2022–2025

-Compare this with Current Affairs, which swings 4–8 questions year to year depending on the news cycle.
-Polity has no such volatility.
-The Constitution does not change fast enough to produce surprise questions at scale.
+Compare this with Current Affairs, which swings sharply year to year depending on the news cycle.
+Polity rises gradually rather than lurching — the Constitution does not change fast enough to produce surprise questions at scale, so its growth comes from UPSC's emphasis, not from external events.

 GS Paper 1 — difficulty distribution, 2022–2025